nichohelmut/bookie_clustering_ms/README.md

 <p>
 </p>

-This repository is part of my journey to predict football results.
+This repository is part one of my journey to predict football results.
 <p>
 </p>
 I am applying the Archetype Analysis(AA) as part of the feature engineering.